-Richard J. Freer, Ph.D.
+RICHARD J. FREER, PH.D.

-As of June 27, 2005, the Company entered into an amended employment agreement with Dr. Freer pursuant to which Dr. Freer will serve the Company as Chairman of the Board and Chief Operating Officer.
-This agreement expires on December 31, 2009.
+As of January 1, 2008, the Company entered into an amended employment agreement with Dr. Freer pursuant to which Dr. Freer will serve the Company as Chairman of the Board and Chief Operating Officer.
+This agreement expires on December 31, 2011.
 The employment agreement provides Dr. Freer with:

-- a base salary of at least \$205,000, with any amount above such minimum level to be determined by the Board of Directors; - a grant, to take effect on January 1, 2007, of incentive stock options to purchase 30,000 shares of the Company's common stock; - an annual bonus to be based upon financial performance criteria determined by the Board of Directors.
+- a base salary of at least \$202,500, with any amount above such minimum level to be determined by the Board of Directors; - a grant, on January 1, 2008 and annually on January 1 for each subsequent year of his contract, of 35,000 restricted shares of common stock; - an annual bonus to be based upon financial performance criteria determined by the Board of Directors.
 Assuming full satisfaction of such financial performance criteria, the maximum cash bonus payable shall not be less than \$25,000 per year; - a number of annual incentive stock option and restricted stock grants to be based upon financial performance criteria determined by the Board of Directors.

 Assuming full satisfaction of such financial performance criteria, Dr. Freer is eligible to receive incentive stock options to purchase an aggregate of 10,000 shares of common stock and 5,000 shares of restricted common stock on a yearly basis.
-Such options and restricted shares shall vest in three equal yearly installments beginning on the date that is one year following the date of grant; - a grant of 50,000 shares of restricted common stock on June 27, 2005 and a grant of 50,000 shares of restricted common stock on January 1, 2006, with such shares vesting in quarterly installments of 10,000 shares beginning on January 1, 2010; and - participation in any and all employee benefit plans.
+Such options and restricted shares shall vest in three equal yearly installments beginning on the date that is one year following the date of grant; - a grant of 50,000 shares of restricted common stock on June 27, 2005 and a grant of 50,000 shares of restricted common stock on January 1, 2006, with such shares vesting in quarterly installments of 10,000 shares beginning on January 1, 2010; and participation in any and all employee benefit plans.